mufti11/white_dune/README.txt

 Linux 2.4.x, 2.6.x using lesstif or openmotif, Mesa or Nvidia OpenGL and gcc 3 Solaris 2.10 using lesstif and the sun compilers
-For some other versions of the Microsoft compilers, you need to change click to src/dune.vcxproj and select "build" (?)
+For some other versions of the Microsoft compilers, you need to change click to src/dune.vcxproj and select "build".

 (For white_dune: Run the batchfile batch/nt.bat before, to generate a WIN32 matching config.h file.
 If you have the jpeg/png/expat etc. libraries